The U.S.-Israel Relationship

 Threats to Israel & Israeli Security

-First and foremost, Israel has an inherent right to defend its citizens from attacks and threats to their existence.
-Israel has faced an unprecedented and unacceptable number of rockets attacks by both Hamas and Hezbollah during the past decade and must protect its citizens.
+Israel has faced increasing number of rockets attacks by both Hamas and Hezbollah during the past decade.
 The United States has repeatedly backed Israel’s right to defend its citizens in the face of ongoing attacks and rejected attempts by the United Nations and others to question this right.
 I will absolutely support the continuance of this policy.

 In Congress, I will work to ensure that funding is continued and the assistance the United States provides to Israel is protected.
 Specifically, I will support $3.3 billion in foreign aid and $500 million in missile defense money annually.